drseg/swift-fsm/README.md

 }
 ```

-### Predicate Performance

-Adding predicates has no effect on the performance of `handleEvent()`.
-To maintain this performance, it does significant work ahead of time when creating the transition table, filling in missing transitions for all implied `Predicate` combinations.

-The performance of `fsm.buildTransitions { }` is dominated by this, assuming any predicates are used at all.
-Because all possible combinations of cases of all given predicates have to be calculated, performance is O(m\*n) where m is the number of`Predicate` types, and n is the average number cases per `Predicate`.

-Using three predicates, each with 10 cases each, would therefore require 1,000 operations to calculate all possible combinations.

 ### Runtime Errors

 In order to preserve performance, `fsm.handleEvent(event:predicates:)` performs no error handling.
 Therefore, passing in `Predicate` instances that do not appear anywhere in the transition table will not error.
 Nonetheless, the FSM will be unable to perform any transitions, as it will not contain any statements that match the given, unexpected `Predicate` instance.
 It is the caller’s responsibility to ensure that the predicates passed to `handleEvent` and the predicates used in the transition table are of the same type and number.